Addicted (Cheryl Wheeler song)

-"Addicted" is a song written by Cheryl Wheeler, first recorded in 1986.
-It was later recorded by American country music artist Dan Seals and released as the lead single for his 1988 album Rage On.
-It peaked at number one, and was his eighth consecutive number-one single.
+"Addicted" is a song written by Cheryl Wheeler, first recorded in 1985 and released on her self-titled debut album.
+It was later recorded by American country music artist Dan Seals and released as the lead single from his 1988 album Rage On.
+It peaked at number one on the Billboard Country chart, and was his eighth consecutive number-one single.
 Blake Shelton covered the song as a bonus track on his 2011 album Red River Blue.